 On June 28, 2023, we entered into a Customer Investment Agreement (the "Agreement"), with GC Customer Value Arranger, LLC (a General Catalyst company) ("GC").
 Under the Agreement, up to \$150 million of financing will be provided for our sales and marketing growth efforts.
 The Agreement has a commitment period of 18 months which expires on December 31, 2024 ("Original Commitment End Date").
 Under the Agreement, subject to certain terms and conditions specified therein, at the start of each growth period, an Investment Amount of up to 80% of our growth spend (the "Investment Amount") will be advanced by GC.
-During each growth period, we will repay each

-Investment Amount including a 16% rate of return based upon an agreed schedule.
-Once fully repaid, we will retain all future reference income related to each respective Investment
+During each growth period, we will repay each Investment Amount including a 16% rate of return based upon an agreed schedule.
+Once fully repaid, we will retain all future reference income related to each respective Investment Amount.

 On January 8, 2024, we entered into an Amended and Restated Customer Investment Agreement ("Amended Agreement") where GC will provide up to an additional \$140 million of financing for our sales and marketing growth efforts beginning from the Original Commitment End Date through December 31, 2025.
-All other material terms and condition from the Agreement remain unchanged.
-The Amended Agreement contains standard customary representations, warranties and covenants by the parties, and will continue in effect unless terminated by any party pursuant to its terms.
+This was further amended and restated in April 2024 and June 2024 to clarify certain provisions.
+On February 3, 2025, the Agreement was further amended under which GC will provide up to an additional \$200 million of financing from January 1, 2026 to December 31, 2026 for our sales and marketing growth efforts (collectively, with the Amended Agreement, the "Amended and Restated Agreement").
+The Amended and Restated Agreement contains standard customary representations, warranties and covenants by the parties, and will continue in effect unless terminated by any party pursuant to its terms.